CompuTec/computec-docs/docs/appengine/other/troubleshooting.md

 8. Restart the system to apply the change.
 9. Done!
 Now you can start **CompuTec AppEngine** again.

-## Problem: Hyper-V Reserving AppEngine Default Port 54001
+## Problem: Hyper-V reserving CompuTec AppEngine default port 54001

 On some Windows systems, **Hyper-V** networking may reserve **TCP ports** that **CompuTec AppEngine** needs to start.
 When this happens, CompuTec AppEngine can't use its default **port 54001**, and the service doesn't start.